openstack-infra/elastic-recheck/README.md

 Future Work
 ------------
-- IRC bot output to #openstack-qa with output
 - Pull in list of queries from a more flexible source, so a commit isn't needed to update each time
 - Turn into a server app
 - Make unit tests robust and not need internet